 a nextgen learning space designed to elevate your airway practice

-In cardiac arrest the goal is high quality chest compressions over oxygenation, but that doesn’t mean oxygenation and airway management isn’t important.
-In fact, it simply presents a new set of challenges.
+In cardiac arrest the priority is high quality chest compressions.
+Instead of minimizing the requirements for airway management, this situation presents a whole new set of challenges for the airway operator.
 That is why we include this common airway scenario in our situationally difficult airway learning space.

 Wait!
 How are you going to check that tube?

 What is the best strategy?
 There’s a simple device that can help you.
 Listen here👆